Disclaimers: See Part 1

 "Louder."
 Gabrielle responded.

-Neji took in a huge gulp of air.
-"You're...
-Insane.
-Like...
-That Xena.
+Assuaged from the painful pressure point, Neji took in a huge gulp of air.
+"You're... insane.
+Like... that Xena.
 I'll get great satisfaction from her-"

 "Shut it, Neji."
 Hiro rebuked him.